 Simmer the soup for 20 minutes, stirring occasionally.

-While the soup is bubbling away, make some fresh pico de gallo to dallop on top of the finished soup (could totally use store-bought salsa – I just cough crushed the remaining half jar of my beloved Tostitos Restaurant Style Salsa last night and thus had none on hand, cough) and chop up 1 avocado.
-Also stir together 2 Tablespoons masa (could use cornmeal) with 1/2 cup chicken broth in a small bowl.
+While the soup is bubbling away, make a batch of fresh pico de gallo to dollop on top of the finished soup, and chop up 1 avocado.
+Also stir together 2 Tablespoons gluten-free masa (could use gluten-free all-purpose flour) with 1/2 cup chicken broth in a small bowl.
 As always, check the labels on store-bought products like masa and chicken broth to ensure they are gluten-free!

 The masa will thicken the soup and give it a wonderfully luxurious texture.
 Don’t panic if you don’t have any on hand – the soup will still be slightly thick and delicious nonetheless!
 Now, when the soup has simmered for 20 minutes, stir in the masa/chicken broth mixture and let it simmer for 10 more minutes.